 While the interior of the 2009 Acura RL meets with general praise, the restyled exterior offends the aesthetic palate of most reviewers.

-Edmunds is vociferous in its condemnation of the new RL's exterior appearance: “In the luxury segment, styling more than anything is what moves cars off the showroom floor, and that's where the RL falls on its buck-toothed face. …the whole big-and-bold grille thing has done the new RL no favors.
-Fang-face is not exactly an endearing descriptor.”
-Autoblog is just as damning: “Acura has implemented a new front end design for its sedans that has seemingly gone over with pundits like the proverbial lead balloon.”
+Edmunds is vociferous in its condemnation of the new RL's exterior appearance, including its prominent "buck-tooth" face.
+Autoblog is just as damning: "Acura has implemented a new front end design for its sedans that has seemingly gone over with pundits like the proverbial lead balloon.

 The good news is the 2009 Acura RL's unsightliness ends with the sheetmetal.
 Edmunds notes, "There's a pleasing symmetry to the 2009 Acura RL's interior.
 It's plush without being ostentatious and much of it comes off like quality home furnishings."
 MotherProof describes the RL's interior as "a subtle blend of neutral colors and textures that creates a peaceful haven."
 According to Automobile Magazine, the 2009 RL's interior is "well appointed, comfortable, and well crafted."